Become a Radiologic Technologist

 About Our Program

 The Radiologic Technology Program at Foothill College has been in existence since 1961 and is accredited by the Joint Review Committee on Education in Radiologic Technology, the California Department of Public Health, Radiation Health Branch, and the Western Association of Schools and Colleges.
-The program is also accredited by the state as a School of Mammography and Fluoroscopy.
+The program is also accredited by the state as a School of Mammography.